johnfairh/site/sourcekit_query_types.md

 </dd>
 <dt>source.request.indexsource</dt>
 <dd>
 Returns a thorough view of the file structure.
 Issued by <code>sourcekitd-test -req=index</code> and <code>sourcekitten index</code>.
-Perhaps the 'index' that
-Xcode is insistent I know about.
 <ul>
-<li>Includes subscripts + typealiases.</li>
 <li>Includes detailed references (for 'follow-symbol' type use).</li>
 <li>File positions based on column + line numbers.</li>
-<li>Mentions attributes but does not decode them.</li>
 <li>Includes USR, no declaration annotation, no XML doc comment.</li>
 </ul>
 </dd>
 </dl>

 So this is a bit of a mess.
 It looks like <code>structure</code> and
-<code>cursorinfo</code> should fit together, and indeed this is SourceKitten's
+<code>cursorinfo</code> should fit together, and this is SourceKitten's main
-main strategy, but that leads to the problems:
+strategy, but that leads to problems:
-1. Subscripts and typealiases are missing.
+1. Due to `structure` bugs, subscripts and typealiases are missing.
    SourceKitten valiantly tries to deal with this by sending `cursorinfo`s after doc-comments that don't crop up in the `structure`.
 This means undocumented decls are omitted, and there is no ACL or attribute info for the documented ones.
 2. The rich decode of `@available` is ... unavailable.

-The `indexsource` view is the most complete, seems like what Xcode relies on to do its thing.
-Probably usable with `cursorinfo` although the namespace is a bit different.

 Let's try to figure out why these problems exist.
 Hope to add the missing types to `structure` but am somewhat resigned to having to add an additional